 Bio Crisis throws you into the roll of Night Hawk, a marine who’s guided by Claire, the operator of the Missions, who is pretty much your tutorial master.
 It’s 2035, and Earth’s resources are depleted.
 Thankfully, a meteor that wound up landing somewhere near the jungle that use to be the South Pole has been found.
 It’s said to contain a mysterious crystal which could be a source of great power.
 Your mission is to find Bull Dog, another operative who hasn’t been able to be reached since finding Crystal Samples.

+Like other cover-based shooters, you’re outfitted with various weapons, and will need to fight your way through loads of enemies in order to complete your objective.
+But with Bio Crisis being a top-down type shooter, it allows for some great strategic additions.
+This is amplified by the great level design, and positioning of barriers which you’re able to take cover behind.
 All of this would be pretty much meaningless if it weren’t for the great control system.
 You’re given a virtual joystick, roll, fire and reload buttons.
 Once you get close to a barrier, Night Hawk automatically takes cover behind it, blocking all of the projectiles coming your way, and in order to make it through the game without running out of ammo, you’ll need to figure out what weapon best serves the situation.
 You’re outfitted with an auto riffle, shotgun, missile launcher, grenades, and a laser gun, and switching between all of them throughout each level is basically mandatory.
 Your shotgun is great for taking out enemies close-by, while your riffle is better for enemies further away.
 If you’ve got enemies back to back, the laser is able to shoot through them, hitting all of them at once, and the missile launcher and grenades take care of bigger enemies or groups of enemies.
 You’re also equipped with a knife, which you’ll be able to use when you’re close to an enemy.
 You automatically use it by pressing the ‘fire’ button, no matter what weapon is equipped.

 There are 24 Missions, and every 6th Mission you’ll come across a boss battle.
 Here, you’ll need to figure out how to use the environment and your heavy weapons to best serve you.
 The first boss battle is fairly easy, requiring you to roll out of the way when the boss comes charging at you, and then shoot missiles and throw grenades at him once he hit’s the wall and is dazed.
 However, the second boss has some great armor, and in order to take him out you’ll need to figure out where to stand in order to make him damage himself.